MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 Hi there!
 Welcome to my personal homepage.
 I'm currently a Final Year Undergraduate Student in the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), pursing a bachelor degree in Computer Science and Mathematics.
-My research interest lies in the field of natural language processing, with a specific interest in commonsense reasoning and knowledge base completion.
+My research interest lies in the field of natural language processing, with a specific interest in commonsense reasoning and knowledge extraction & computation.

 Currently, It's my great honor to work under the supervision of [Professor Yangqiu Song](https://www.cse.ust.hk/~yqsong/) at the Knowledge Computation Group in HKUST.
 At the same time, I greatly appreciate the help offered by my best working mentor/partner:
 <a href="fangtq.com">Mr. Tianqing Fang</a> and my best friend in NLP: [Mr. Jiefu Ou](https://jefferyo.github.io/).

-This webpage is last updated on **2021/9/17**.
+This webpage is last updated on **2021/10/4**.

 ## News